nf-core/taxprofiler/docs/output.md

 </details>

-This directory will be present and contain the unmapped reads from the FASTQ format from long-read minimap2 host removal (for short-read unmapped reads, see [bowtie2](#bowtie2), if `--save_hostremoval_unmapped` is supplied.
+This directory will be present and contain the unmapped reads from the `.fastq` format from long-read minimap2 host removal (for short-read unmapped reads, see [bowtie2](#bowtie2)), if `--save_hostremoval_unmapped` is supplied.

 ### SAMtools stats